-In the late 1990’s, Sofía Gatica gave birth to a daughter.
+In the late 1990s, Sofía Gatica gave birth to a daughter.
 Three days later, the baby’s kidneys failed.
 The working-class mother of three was determined to find out what killed her child.
-She began talking to her neighbors in Ituzaingó, a working-class neighborhood of 6,000 in central Argentina surrounded by soy fields, and became alarmed at the prevalence of unexplained health problems plaguing her community.
+She began talking to her neighbors in Ituzaingó, a rural community of 6,000 in central Argentina surrounded by soy fields, and became alarmed at the prevalence of unexplained health problems plaguing her community.

 Gatica invited a group of neighbors to her home to discuss their experiences.
 With only a high school education and no organizing experience, Gatica co-founded the Mothers of Ituzaingó—a group of 16 mothers working together to put a stop to the indiscriminate agrochemical use that was poisoning their community.

-Gatica and the Mothers of Ituzaingó faced an uphill battle, having very few resources or any direct access to demand accountability from Monsanto, DuPont and other global agrochemical companies operating in Argentina.
+Gatica and the Mothers of Ituzaingó faced an uphill battle, having few resources and no direct access to demand accountability from Monsanto, DuPont, and other global agrochemical companies operating in Argentina.
 They also endured insults and threats from individuals, police officers, and local business owners in Ituzaingó.
 In 2007, an individual entered Gatica’s house and demanded that she give up the campaign while pointing a revolver at her.